area17/twill/docs/.sections/crud-modules.md

 ## CRUD modules

+CRUD modules are the core concept of the Twill logic.
+Modules are super-powered Models, with any of our various content management features you want added to them.
+Features include revision control, slug identification, content translations, ability to control the order of models, and more.

 ### CLI Generator
-You can generate all the files needed in your application to create a new CRUD module using Twill's Artisan generator:
+Twill's Artisan generator builds upon core artisan processes, generating all the application files needed to create a new CRUD module:

 ```bash
 php artisan twill:module yourPluralModuleName
 ```

-The command has a couple of options :
+You can use command options to enable any of the enhanced module features you want for a given model:
 - `--hasBlocks (-B)`,
 - `--hasTranslation (-T)`,
 - `--hasSlug (-S)`,